 '''

 correlationmatrix(object, trncname = FALSE)

 correlationmatrixadjusted(object, trncname = FALSE,

+'''

+'''

 equalsegments = FALSE, funtype = 'mean')

 '''

+object QDNAseq-object trncname Logical.
+The name of the sample is retrieved from the object and used as title.
 If set to TRUE, trncname truncates the sample name from the first instance of "" in the name.
-You can also specify the regular expression here, e.g. trncname equal segments Logical or integer.
-If FALSE, the function will simply take all combined breakpoints and "resegment" both samples accordingly.
+You can also specify the regular expression here, e.g. trncname = "" truncates the name from the first dash.
+Default = FALSE equalsegments Logical or integer.
+If FALSE, the function will simply take all combined break- points and "resegment" both samples accordingly.
 When an integer is given, the function will create artificial segments that are all comprised of as many bins as entered with this argument, or 20 when set to TRUE.
 Default = FALSE funtype Character string.
 Specifies the function used to calculate new segment values.
+Alternative is "median".
+Default = "mean"